gianlucag/TinyPHP/docs/README.md

 ### GetPng

-Send the QR-Code to the browser as a PNG:
+Send the QR-Code image to the browser as a PNG:

 ```php
 $qrcodedata = "test";